Tia Fields

 Racial Composition of Each District — Stacked

-White · Black · Other registered voters · McMakin Amendment boundaries · Shows concentration of Black voters in D2
+White · Black · Other registered voters · Act 2 (SB 121) boundaries (provisional SOS assignment) · Shows concentration of Black registered voters in D2

 Parish-Level Voter Registration